publiclab/plots2/doc/Translation_System.md

 See an [example here](https://github.com/publiclab/plots2/blob/e646cfd248e46fe9cf11a2eb7860bbf29f949b7d/app/views/dashboard/_header.html.erb#L6).

-There is one prerequisite to call translation function for a string, it should be present in the [`en.yml` file](https://github.com/publiclab/plots2/tree/main/config/locales/en.yml) else function won't correctly.
+There is one prerequisite to call translation function for a string, it should be present in the [`en.yml` file](https://github.com/publiclab/plots2/tree/main/config/locales/en.yml) else it won't work correctly.
 In most of the cases, function call only requires the YAML keys.
-You can read more about YAML keys [here](https://yaml.org/spec/1.2/spec.html), I feel various calls that exist in the views files code are kind of self-explanatory.
+You can read more about YAML keys [here](https://yaml.org/spec/1.2/spec.html).
+I feel various calls that exist in the views files code are kind of self-explanatory.

 ### Additional html parameter